vk2diy/adxi/kicad-pcbs/adxi/README.md

 Interesting to [see people recommending uSDX](https://news.ycombinator.com/item?id=42085304) today.

 Began with looking at the datasheets for the LDOs.
 None of them seem to actually state 'for X voltage in, expect Y voltage out'.
+Maybe there is a good reason for this, maybe it is also and to a significant extent a function of current, load, temperature, etc.

 However, the L7805s seem to be in higher efficiency category for what is out there.
 A quick look showed this is really *the* standard component and anything else is a hassle.